ckt1031/toupie/README.md

             "allowedProviders": [ // Optional, if not provided, all providers are allowed "google-genai" // Only allow Google GenAI provider ],
+            "allowedModels": [ // Optional, if not provided, all models are allowed "gpt-4o-mini", "gemini-1.5-flash-latest"
+            ]
         }
     ],
     "providers": {